-No. Theories/Models Desciption References No. 1.
-Theories/Models Model development of Rostow and Musgrave According to Rostow, the process of economic development can be divided into five stages: the traditional society, the preconditions for taking off, the take-off, the drive to maturity, and the age of high mass-consumption.
-Basic differences in stages of economic development that is characteristic of changes in economic conditions, social and political situation in the community.
-According to Musgrave, a References Musgrave & Peacock (1958); Buchanan & Musgrave (1999); Musgrave (1959) political situation in the community.
-According to Musgrave, a process of development will be characterized by the presence of private investment as a percentage of GNP and the greater the percentage of government investment
+No. Theories/Models Desciption References

+1. Model According to Rostow, the Musgrave &

+development of process of economic Peacock

+Rostow and development can be (1958);

+Musgrave divided into five stages: Buchanan

+the traditional society, the & Musgrave

+preconditions for taking (1999);

+off, the take-off, the drive (1999);

+to maturity, and the age of high mass-consumption.
+Musgrave

+Basic differences in stages (1959)

+of economic development

+that is characteristic of

+changes in economic

+conditions, social and

+political situation in the

+community.

+According to Musgrave, a

+process of development

+will be characterized by

+the presence of private

+investment as a

+percentage of GNP and the

+greater the percentage of

+government investment

-6See R. A. Musgrave & A. T. Peacock (eds.), Classics in the Theory of Public Finance (London: Macmillan, 1958); R. A. Musgrave, The Theory of Public Finance (New York: McGraw-Hill, 1959); J. M. Buchanan & R. A. Musgrave, Public Finance and Public Choice: Two Contrasting Visions of the State (Cambridge, Mass.: MIT Press, 1999); R. M. Bird, Intergovernmental Fiscal Relations in Latin America: Policy Design and Policy Outcomes (Washington DC: Inter-American Development Bank, 2001); and Richard E. Wagner and Warren E. Weber, "Wagner's Law, Fiscal Institutions, and the Growth of Government", National Tax Journal 30, no. 1, 1977; 59-68.
+6See R. A. Musgrave & A. T. Peacock (eds.), Classics in the Theory of Public Finance (London: Macmillan, 1958); R. A. Musgrave, The Theory of Public Finance (New York: McGraw-Hill, 1959); J. M. Buchanan & R. A. Musgrave, Public Finance and Public Choice: Two Contrasting Visions of the State (Cambridge, Mass.: MIT Press, 1999); R. M. Bird, Intergovernmental Fiscal Relations in Latin America: Policy Design and Policy Outcomes (Washington DC: Inter-American Development Bank, 2001); and Richard E. Wagner and Warren E. Weber, "Wagner's Law, Fiscal Institutions, and the Growth of Government", National Tax Journal 30, no. 1, 1977: 59-68.